one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## Issues
   - USBInjectAll.kext causes sleep issues.
 A custom SSDT will be needed.
 Will upload one when I make it.
     - Removing USBInjectAll.kext will cause USB speeds to drop unusable speeds
+  - Keyboard backlight is not controllable and turns off after closing the lid

 ## Clover Installation Options
 ![image](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/Clover_Setup.jpg)